Probate Q&A Series

 1. Gather and Organize All Receipts

 Begin by collecting every receipt related to real estate expenses.
 Group them by category—repairs, taxes, insurance, and so on.
 Scanned copies help everyone see the details.
-Proper records meet the duty under G.S.
-28A-13-2, which requires you to keep clear account books.
+Proper records help satisfy the personal representative’s duty to account for estate administration under G.S.
+28A-13-2.

 2. File Inventory and Appraisal

-North Carolina law demands an inventory and appraisal of estate assets within 90 days of appointment.
+North Carolina law generally requires an inventory of estate assets within 3 months after qualification.
 See G.S.
-28A-15-1.
-A court-approved appraisal establishes value before and after expenses.
+28A-20-1.
+An appraisal may be required for certain property, but the statute does not require a court-approved appraisal in every estate.
 This baseline helps heirs see why certain repairs or improvements were reasonable.

 3. Communicate with Heirs Early and Often